ast-hugger/fabulae/text/pressurised.md

 'Indeed, their collective body of knowledge might well compete with the contents of Professor Thripp's knowledge cards.
 Though I confess their information is rather more current, and rather less likely to recommend Mrs. Beeton's recipe for boiled mutton.'

-'I put the question to my young associates yesterday evening,' Holmes continued, 'and had an answer within a few hours.
+'I put the question to my young associates last night,' Holmes continued, 'and had an answer within a few hours.
 A man matching Sir Reginald's appearance—his height, his build, his distinctive grey whiskers—was observed leaving his residence in the morning, long before his "death" was discovered.
 He proceeded by cab to Victoria Station, where he checked his luggage and boarded a train for Brighton.'

 Holmes began to pace again, his energy quickening as he approached the climax of his narrative.